bolderbrush10/SearchlightAssault/modder-notes.md

 TODO fix searchlight spotlight's rotation when targeting enemies run around (bug?)
 		 it also affects the light at the base of the turret... bug report / min viable demo?

-TODO fix that operable = false stops us from rotating our searchlights' arcs...

 TODO quality in searchlights, quality for boosted prototype generation TODO checkout placeable_position_visualization / StatelessVisualisation